 The plethora of lofty summits, holy lakes, orchid nurseries, ancient monasteries, helicopter tours and spectacular trekking routes, rural tourism, leisure tourism and wildlife safaris make Sikkim a perfect abode for holiday lovers.
 The flower filled meadows, splendid vistas and tribal culture attract national and international tourists from different parts of the world to Sikkim.

-: Nature is in its purest form in Sikkim.
+The nature and religion are in its purest form in Sikkim.
 Also the tranquility of the place has made it an apt place to invoke the gods and goddesses.
-The religion on Sikkim is predominantly Buddhism.
-Hence wherever one looks he or she will find monasteries or 'gompas' and rock caves.
+The religion of Sikkim is predominantly Buddhism.
+Hence wherever one looks, he or she will find monasteries or 'gompas' and rock caves.
 The monasteries are mostly located at hilltops and are favored by tourists because of their serenity.
 The views of the surrounding parts from these religious buildings are breathtaking.
 Tsuklakhang monastery, Enchey monastery and Rumtek monastery are some of the most visited monasteries in Sikkim.

 Nature Tourism in Sikkim